thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "And the Gripen?"

 Freitas consulted his tablet.
-"The Swedes offer good value for money and lower operating costs.
-The aircraft is reliable, and the maintenance requirements are reasonable for our budget.
-However, the weapons integration is limited.
-We'd be restricted to a narrower range of munitions, and some NATO-standard systems aren't compatible."
+"The Swedes offer good value and lower operating costs.
+Reliable aircraft, reasonable maintenance requirements.
+But weapons integration is limited - we'd be restricted to fewer munitions, and some NATO-standard systems aren't compatible."

 Alves made a note.
 The Gripen had been his personal favorite going into the evaluation - practical, efficient, Swedish engineering at its finest.
 But weapons compatibility in a NATO context wasn't something they could compromise on.

 > "The Rafale?"

 > "Capable platform.
-The French have built a genuinely multi-role fighter.
-But..."
-Freitas paused, choosing his words carefully.
-"It's a closed ecosystem, sir.
-French weapons, French avionics, French maintenance protocols.
-We'd be trading American dependence for French dependence, and frankly, the logistics footprint is larger than what we can reasonably support."
+Genuinely multi-role.
+But it's a closed ecosystem - French weapons, French avionics, French maintenance.
+We'd be trading American dependence for French dependence, with a larger logistics footprint than we can support."

 Sergeant Leite looked up from his notes.
-"Sir, if I may - we also have to consider pilot transition time.
-Moving from F-16s to any of these platforms means significant retraining costs.
-The Typhoon cockpit is completely different from what our pilots know.
-The Gripen uses Swedish systems that require new certifications.
-Even the Rafale, which markets itself as pilot-friendly, has enough differences to require months of additional training per pilot."
+"Sir, pilot transition time is another factor.
+Moving from F-16s means significant retraining costs.
+The Typhoon cockpit is completely different.
+The Gripen uses Swedish systems requiring new certifications.
+Even the Rafale needs months of additional training per pilot."

 Alves drummed his fingers on the table.
-It was the same problem he'd been wrestling with since March.
-The F-35, for all its political complications and American strings, had been designed from the ground up to be a true replacement for legacy fighters.
+The same problem he'd wrestled with since March.
+The F-35, despite its political complications, had been designed as a true replacement for legacy fighters.
 These alternatives were compromises.

 > "What about our current F-16s?" he asked.
 "How much life do we have left in them?"